-2.3 RECOMMENDED REPLACEMENT PARTS TO BE HELD ON-SITE
+2.3 REPLACEMENT PARTS

-It is recommended that the client/end user purchase a number of replacement parts to be stored in a suitable area on site at all times.
 In the case of broken glass, quick replacement of broken glazing addresses the obvious safety issues as well as prevents any potential for weather ingress.
 In the case of locking hardware and operable sash actuating mechanisms, if there is not quick replacement of damaged or broken parts within a product, other assemblies and parts may be affected, and potentially cause further damage.
 This is most prevalent under strong wind conditions where there are broken friction stays within operable sashes.